 Teaching and learning is focussed on the IB Learner Profile

-The IB Diploma Program organizes teaching and learning through six subject groups, underpinned by the DP core.
+The IB Diploma Programme organizes teaching and learning through six subject groups, underpinned by the DP core.
 Students choose a course from within each subject group.

 Creativity, activity, service (CAS) emphasizes helping students to develop their own identities in accordance with the ethical principles embodied in the IB mission statement and the IB learner profile.
 Further details of all subject groups and subjects can be found on the IB website.

-The Middle Year Program aims to develop active learners and internationally minded young people who can empathize with others and pursue lives of purpose and meaning.
+The Middle Years Programme aims to develop active learners and internationally minded young people who can empathize with others and pursue lives of purpose and meaning.
 The programme empowers students to inquire into a wide range of issues and ideas of significance locally, nationally and globally.
 The result is young people who are creative, critical and reflective thinkers.
 Research shows that students participating in the MYP:

 - build confidence in managing their own learning

 - learn by doing, connecting the classroom to the larger world